Magomed Umalatov: Personal life

 Umalatov was still under contract with Eagle Fighting Championship when he made his debut for his PFL on May 6, 2021.
 He was allowed to do so, as he had stipulation in his contract that he could leave the Eagle FC at any time if got contracted to foreign MMA promotion.

 For his first fight for PFL, Umalatov was initially offered one-fight "Temporary employment contract" by management, which would only be extended if he wins that fight against Kyron "Mamba" Bowen.

 Umalatov original debut for PFL was supposed to happen way back in 2019, to fight as a substitute.
 However that didn't happen, as the organization to chose to sign American fighter in his stead, because Umalatov was still performing in Russian MMA circuit.
 This was because American based fighter take less time adapt than Russian one.
 However, If a Russian fighter is already present in US soil, PFL organization is more inclined to offer them a fight deal.

 Umalatov doesn't have any idols in MMA.
 Although, he is most motivated by Khabib Nurmagomedov success in the combat sports of MMA.
 Speaking of Khabib, Umalatov personally likes the Khabib's fighting style.
 As he feels that Khabib combat prowess best represent all of Russian fighting style.

 Umalatov attributes Fedor "The Last Emperor" Emelianenko as the entity who popularized the combat sports of MMA in the entirety of Russian Federation.
 He considers Emelianenko and Khabib as two of the most paramount MMA athletes to come out of Russia.

 Umalatov favorite training partners are Ramazan Kurmagomedov and Johnny Eblen.
 Training with such high level fighters allows him to push his limits and ultimately improve his performance level.
 He also trained and sparred Movlid "Killer" Khaybulaev, Nikolai Aleksakhin, Akhmed "Butcher" Aliev & Magomed Magomedkerimov in the past.

 After Umalatov's victory over Dilano "Postman" Taylor, he was invited to train and spar with then UFC champion Kamaru Usman.

-He prefers life some aspect of American life better than that of Russia or Dagestan.
-As in Florida, he lives a carefree and quiet life, undisturbed by anyone.
-Umalatov also prefers general American public attitude towards MMA fighters than Dagestani public attitude.
-Like most Russian fighters get ignored by Dagestani public unless they're champions of UFC.
-But here in America people act nicely towards Russian fighters even if they're fighting at non-UFC promotion; as they would ask to take picture with these Russian fighters and would be keen on talking about their previous fights in detail.
+Umalatov said that he prefers some aspects of American life more than life in Russia or Dagestan, and that his life in Florida is carefree and unbothered.
+Umalatov also prefers the American public's attitude towards MMA fighters over the Dagestani public's attitude.
+According to him, most Russian fighters are ignored by the Dagestani public unless they are UFC champions.
+But in America, people act nicely even towards fighters at non-UFC promotions; asking to take pictures and to talk about previous fights in detail.